3 ways to optimize any Windows Autopilot scenario

 3 ways to optimize any Windows Autopilot scenario.

-The purpose of these 3 ways to optimize any Windows Autopilot scenario, is to ensure a unified user experience, to ensure Windows configurations will be how you would expect, safeguarding the user will experience similarity moving from one device to another, and ensure non-business applications is removed, however not blocked, minimize Windows Autopilot failures and reducing support calls.
+The purpose of these 3 ways to optimize any Windows Autopilot scenario, is to ensure a unified user experience, to ensure Windows configurations will be how you would expect, safeguarding the user will experience similarity moving from one device to another, and ensure non-business applications are removed, however not blocked, minimizing Windows Autopilot failures and reducing support calls.

-- Enable Windows Autopilot Enrollment Status Page (ESP) and add five or less applications assigned to devices to the ESP block list.
+1. Enable Windows Enrollment Status Page (ESP) and add five or less applications assigned to devices to the ESP block list.

-- Disable the Account Setup phase of the Windows Autopilot Enrollment Status Page (ESP)
+3. Disable the Account Setup phase of the Windows Enrollment Status Page (ESP)

 My recommended list consists of these few applications:

-If you want to know more about enableing Windows Autopilot Enrollment Status Page (ESP) to you Windows Autopilot deployment, please see the How to enable Windows Autopilot Enrollment Status Page post.
+If you want to know more about enabling Windows Enrollment Status Page (ESP) to you Windows Autopilot deployment, please see the How to configure Microsoft Intune Enrollment Status Page post.

 Why You Should Add a DSC Package to Your Devices